Lent for Kids

 • Holy Tuesday: Nail the World piñata to the cross.

 • Remind kids how on Holy Tuesday Jesus taught His disciples to forgive whenever they pray, if they had anything against anyone.
-On this day the Jewish leaders also challenged Jesus’ authority, which was from God, and Jesus taught the people with parables.
-(Read Mk.
-11:20-39 (and chapters 12-13) for the day’s events.)
+On this day the Jewish leaders also challenged Jesus’ God-given authority, and Jesus taught the people with parables.
+(Read Mk 11:20-39 (and chapters 12-13) for the day’s events.)

 • Holy Wednesday: Nail the Devil piñata to the cross.